Understanding Win32 App Detection Rules in Microsoft Intune

 The following detection rule formats are currently available in Microsoft Intune.

-Manually configure detection rule: This detection rule format allow Intune administrator to specify a detection rule based on MSI product code, file or folder existence, file version, registry key or registry value.
+Manually configure detection rule: This detection rule format allows the Intune administrator to specify a detection rule based on MSI product code, file or folder existence, file version, registry key, or registry value.

-Use custom detection rules: This detection rule format allow Intune administrator to specify detection rule using custom script.
+Use custom detection rules: This detection rule format allows the Intune administrator to specify detection rules using a custom script.

 Manually Configure Intune App Detection Rule

-Let’s understand how to manually configure Intune detection rules in details.
-This detection rule format provides three type of detection rules which are MSI , File & Registry.
+Let’s understand how to manually configure Intune detection rules in detail.
+This detection rule format provides three types of detection rules which are MSI , File & Registry.

 MSI Product Based Win32 App Detection Rules

-This detection rule detect application installation based on MSI product key or version check.
+This detection rule detects application installation based on MSI product key or version check.
 When you choose this rule type, you have two settings:

-• MSI product code: This property allow administrator to configure MSI product code to detect the installation of App.
-When you use this rule type with an MSI, the MSDI product key populated automatically.
+• MSI product code: This property allows the administrator to configure MSI product code to detect the installation of the App.
+When you use this rule type with an MSI, the MSDI product key is populated automatically.

-• MSI product version check: This property allow administrator to configure an additional check that is specific version of MSI product code to detect the application.
+• MSI product version check: This property allows the administrator to configure an additional check that is a specific version of MSI product code to detect the application.

 Example of MSI product detection: